ellertsmari/codextesting/README.md

 # codextesting
-Tbis is to test codex
+This is a repository where Codex will choose the best tools it can use to create a roguelike game